nvlang/egal/README.md

 Color spaces like OkLCh and HCT aim to be perceptually uniform, and they can be incredibly useful if consistency of lightness across hues is important.
-However, it can be difficult to ensure consistency of chromaticity (saturation) across hues.
-This is because not all hues can deliver the same chromaticity at a given lightness.
+However, it can be difficult to ensure consistency of chroma (saturation) across hues.
+This is because not all hues can deliver the same chroma at a given lightness.

 For example, if you take the color `oklch(50% 0.275 280)`
 ![#5627f8](https://placehold.co/12/5627f8/0000), you get a very saturated